Unboxing LLMs > loading...

 1. k-Nearest Neighbors (k-NN)

-These query patterns enable a wide range of applications from recommendation systems to semantic search and anomaly detection.
+These patterns unlock applications from recommendation engines to semantic search, anomaly detection, and beyond.

 Retrieval-Augmented Generation (RAG): Vector Databases in Action